saisandeepvaddi/react-auth-firebase/README.md

 A React package to simplify firebase authentication.
 All it has is a single HOC.

+This **does not** work with React Native.
+Similar package for react-native is in my road map.

 # NOTE

 Currently **_email_**, **_Google_** and **_Facebook_** authentication are supported.
 Support for other oAuth providers will be added incrementally.